codership/galera/docs/source/configuration.rst

 ======================================
- Configuring Galera Cluster for MySQL
+Server Configuration for Galera Cluster
 ======================================
 .. _`Configuring Galera Cluster for MySQL`: